Skip to main content

 Health and safety agencies in other nations have questioned Fisher-Price about their sleep products.
 As early as 2011, Australian regulators expressed concerns and noted that the product marketing “is at odds with widely accepted and promoted best practices that these types of products should not be used as an infant bedding alternative.”
 They also questioned the product’s angle, saying “babies’ heads can easily fall forward in a way that obstructs their airways.”

 Fisher-Price says it started developing the Rock ’n Play Sleeper in part because one of its designers had a baby with trouble sleeping because of acid reflux.
 The designer’s doctors suggested elevating the infant’s head.
 There is controversy over the safety of such positional sleeping.
-Fisher-Price insists the Rock ’n Play Sleeper presents a lower risk of suffocation than alternative like cribs and cradles.
+Fisher-Price insists the Rock ’n Play Sleeper presents a lower risk of suffocation than alternatives like cribs and cradles.

 But the AAP and the National Institute of Child Health and Human Development counsel against infants sleeping unsupervised in a reclined position.
 One AAP official stated, “We don’t recommend that babies are placed to sleep with their heads elevated because that is a position that would be subject to accidental suffocation [and] strangulation.”
 Experts add that parents should avoid using a car seat, stroller, or swing for unsupervised sleep.